georgehara/Arca/README.md

 Extensions are instantiated once per manager, so they are reused for every class that has applied on it the attribute which is handled by the extension.

 Extensions don't support dependency injection through their constructors because the dependency injection container is not set up when the extensions are instantiated by the manager.
-However, in the `Configure` method you can manually instantiate classes from the dependency injection container because the instance provider (`IServiceProvider`) is available at that point.
+However, in the `Configure` method you can manually instantiate classes from the dependency injection container because the instance provider (`IInstanceProvider` / `IServiceProvider`) is available at that point.

 ### REGISTER